tnakatani/cs6601_assignment_2/README.md

 ## How to Submit Your Code

 A friendly reminder: please ensure that your submission is in `player_submission.py`.
-The script described in the following section automatically sends that file to the servers for processing.
+The scripts described in the following section automatically sends that file to the servers for processing.

 To submit your code and have it evaluated for a grade, use `python submit.py`.
-We are going to limit you to 1 submissions in one hour (Subject to change depending on load on servers) and the last submission before the deadline will be used to determine your grade.
+We are going to limit you to 1 submissions in one hour (Subject to change depending on load on servers) and the last submission in each section before the deadline will be used to determine your grade.

 To enter yourself into the playoffs against your classmates, run `python submit.py --enable-face-off`.
 Ensure that you have created the required AI.txt to enter the tournament.